CWACoderWithAttitude/CWACoderWithAttitude.github.io/_posts/2019-03-15-aem-headless.markdown

 ## What does headless mean?

-Headless means programatic access to the contaent stored in AEM.
-Resources like sites, pages etc. are represented by json-files which list their properties like title, publication date and so forth.
-Those json files contain links to other resources, too.
+Headless means programatic access to the content.
+Resources like sites, pages etc. are represented by json objects.
+Access follows the REST paradigm by denoting entities with paths and specifying actions using HTTP verbs like GET, POST, DELETE...

+Each entity can have multiple relations.
+Those relations

 ## Where do we come from